Probing Lepton Number Violation: A Comprehensive Survey of Dimension-7 SMEFT: Probing dimension-7 SMEFT operators at colliders

-In Tab.~\ref{tab:op_lhc_HD}, the operators of type $\Psi^4H$ (i.e.\ those with four fermion legs) all have similar cross sections, as expected.
+In Tab.~\ref{tab:op_lhc_HD}, the operators of type $\Psi^4H$ (i.e.\ those with four fermion legs) all have similar cross sections, as expected~\footnote{Note that in Fig.~\ref{fig:4fdiagrams} the vev insertion could in principle be replaced by a final state physical Higgs boson $h$ production.
+However, due to the large mass of $h$, this mode is severely suppressed.}.
 The difference between them comes from a number of effects.
 Given the $SU(2)_L$ structure of an operator there is a different number of $p p \to j j \mu^\pm\ell^\pm$ diagrams that can be drawn, leading to different total cross sections.
 For instance, the operator $\mathcal{O}_{\bar dLQLH2}$ has more diagrams than $\mathcal{O}_{\bar dLQLH1}$, since the $SU(2)_L$ indices of the lepton doublets are contracted with each other rather than the quark- and Higgs doublets.
 This leads to twice as many possibilities to generate diagrams of the topology shown in Fig.\ref{fig:4fdiagrams} (left).
 However, these $SU(2)_L$ contractions come with different signs due to the Levi-Civita tensor that contracts them, effectively reducing the cross section for $\mathcal{O}_{\bar dLQLH2}$ in diagrams where both leptons are in the final state, i.e.\ diagrams with the topology shown in Fig.~\ref{fig:4fdiagrams} (center).
-Such diagrams become relatively more dominant at the FCC than at the LHC, due to the increased range of energy available to produce an off-shell neutrino~$\nu^*$, leading to the fact that the $\mathcal{O}_{\bar dLQLH1}$ and $\mathcal{O}_{\bar dLQLH2}$ cross sections compare differently in the two experiments.
+Such diagrams become relatively more dominant at FCC-hh than at the LHC, due to the increased range of energy available to produce an off-shell neutrino~$\nu^*$, leading to the fact that the $\mathcal{O}_{\bar dLQLH1}$ and $\mathcal{O}_{\bar dLQLH2}$ cross sections compare differently in the two experiments.
 Another factor that affects the cross-section in four-fermion operators is the number of possible up-type quarks it contains.
 Since the prevalence of up-type quarks in a proton is greater than that of down-type quarks, generally speaking, more up-type quarks lead to a higher cross-section, as can be seen for operator $\mathcal{O}_{\bar QuLLH}$.

 Note that some of the LNV limits given in Tab.~\ref{tab:op_lhc_HD} fall below or very close to the limit of the validity of the EFT for all perturbative values of the coupling constants, and should therefore be taken only as indicative rather than strict limits.
 We have marked these limits with an asterisk.
 The other LNV limits listed in Tab.~\ref{tab:op_lhc_HD} fall within the region of validity for the EFT for at least some values of the couplings, as can also be seen in Fig.~\ref{fig:EFTcontour}.